 Location and Carparks

 Finally, a quick summary of the restaurant locations and carpark locations if you are driving to the Botanic Gardens.
-Food for Thought is near the main entrance (Tanglin Gate) opposite the Gleneagles Hospital.
+Fusion Spoon is near the main entrance (Tanglin Gate) opposite the Gleneagles Hospital.
 It has direct access to the underground car park right next to it.
 Halia is in the middle of the Gardens.
-The nearest access point is Tyersall Gate on Tyersall Road, a small quiet road that has some roadside parking.
+The nearest access point is Tyersall Gate on Tyersall Road, a small quiet road that has some open surface parking.
 Casa Verde and Corner House are near the Visitor Centre.
 The best access is from Cluny Road via the Nassim Gate.
 There are some sheltered carpark lots and a large open carpark nearby.
 Botanico and Bees Knee’s are quite far from everyone else.
 They are near the Bukit Timah Road end of the Gardens.
 Access from the Bukit Timah Gate off Cluny Road near Serene Centre.
 There are some surface carpark lots.

 As menus and operating hours often change, do check with the restaurants for the updated information.
 For more information on the Singapore Botanic Gardens please check their website.